wazuh/wazuh-documentation/source/proof-of-concept-guide/aws-infrastructure-monitoring.rst

 Amazon AWS infrastructure monitoring
 ====================================

-Wazuh module for AWS (aws-s3) enables log data gathering from different AWS sources.
-You can find a detailed guide on how to Monitor AWS resources in Wazuh `AWS Monitoring guide <https://https://documentation.wazuh.com/current/amazon/>`_.
+Gather log data from different AWS sources with the Wazuh module for AWS (aws-s3).

+You can find a detailed guide on how to Monitor AWS resources in the `AWS Monitoring guide <https://https://documentation.wazuh.com/current/amazon/>`_.

 Configuration
 -------------

-- Enable ``aws-s3`` wodle in ``/var/ossec/etc/ossec.conf`` in the Wazuh manager configuration file:
+#.
+Enable ``aws-s3`` wodle in ``/var/ossec/etc/ossec.conf`` configuration file in the Wazuh manager endpoint:

    .. code-block:: XML